iPod Service and Repair

 Get ready for iPod service

-- Back up your iPod with iTunes, or you can use iCloud for an iPod touch.
-You’ll need the backup to restore your content if we have to reset or replace your iPod.
+- Back up your iPod touch with your computer or use iCloud.
+You’ll need the backup to restore your content if we have to reset or replace your iPod touch.

 - Make sure you know your Apple ID and password.